VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort4plus-chalet.md

 - spacious living room with flat screen and digital TV
 - fully equipped kitchen and microwave
 - bathroom with shower, washbasin and toilet
 – bedrooms chalet:
     - 1 room with double bed (140x200)
     - 1 room with bunk beds 2x (90x200)
 - covered and fenced terrace with garden furniture

 ## Worth knowing

 - chalet for 4 persons
 - check-in: from 2 pm - check-out: until 10 am
 - dogs allowed - max 2 – no dangerous breeds
-- rental all year round except from January 15 to February 12
-- € 50 deposit to be paid in cash on arrival
-- will be refunded upon departure if the final cleaning has been done properly and if there’s no damage
+- winter period 15/11-15/03: only open for rental during the Christmas Holidays

 ## included
 - wifi
 - parking 1 car
 - consumption gas - water - electricity
-- exception: flat-rate energy cost 15/12 - 15/01: € 10 / night
+- exception: flat-rate energy cost 23/12 - 8/01: € 10 / night

+## Cleaning
+You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.

 ## Things to bring along